CodeStitchOfficial/Intermediate-Website-Kit-SASS/README.md

 The `admin/` directory sets up [Decap CMS](https://decapcms.org/) to be used within the project.
 It's configured as a blog that a client can access by navigating to the `/admin/` path on the deployed site, where they can create, update, and delete blog posts whenever they want.
 This modifies the markdown files in the source code, which will trigger a rebuild in Netlify, incorporating the new blog data.
 After about one minute, the client can see the new blog post on the website.

 Decap CMS has been chosen due to its open-source nature, good UX/DX, and stability.
 Very little training is required on the client's end to get it to work - the interface is clean and operates without trouble.
 It works through an `index.html` file in the `admin/`.
 This `index.html` file is processed as an Eleventy template, added to `/public/admin`, and the CMS is loaded when navigating to the `/admin` path.
 This kit uses DecapBridge for authentication as the Netlify Identity feature has been deprecated.
-Visit [Decapbridge Discord]((https://discord.com/channels/1257728522361901219/1257728681380417600)) and their [open-sources repos](https://github.com/decapbridge) for more information and support
+Visit [Decapbridge Discord](https://discord.com/channels/1257728522361901219/1257728681380417600) and their [open-sources repos](https://github.com/decapbridge) for more information and support.

 The CMS is configured through a `config.yml` file, as per the Decap documentation.
 If you wish to use the blog as-is, you shouldn't need to make any changes here.
 If you want to extend the kit and modify the CMS for your own needs, we recommend referring to the Decap documentation for guidance on how to do so.

+Styling the Decap preview pane
+This template includes custom styles for the Decap CMS preview pane, so that blog posts in the admin dashboard look similar to the live site.

+1. How it works:

+The preview styles are defined in /admin/decap-preview-styles.css.
+The CMS preview script in /admin/index.html:

+-   pulls the props from the collection
+-   creates the DOM elements
+-   registers these elements and styles for the preview panel to use

+2. How to update or customize:

+Edit /admin/decap-preview-styles.css and the preview pane script in /admin/index.html to match your site's branding or layout changes.
+Use Decap's documentation on [customizing the preview pane](https://decapcms.org/docs/customization/)

+3.Notes

+-   The style sheet must be a CSS file
+-   The style sheet does not support nested CSS.

 <a name="assets"></a>